openstates/enhancement-proposals/012-improve-entity-matching.md

 To help resolve People mismatching, there is already an option to pass in an `org_classification` to the [resolve_person](https://github.com/openstates/openstates-core/blob/ac8e53aefe2a70d8ff360fc8b641bf77f28e2d7c/openstates/importers/base.py#L526) function on the `BaseImporter` that is used to query & match People to Bills, Events, & Votes.
-If the `org_classification` isn't set, it just defaults to a combination of `upper`, `lower`, & `legislature`.
+If the `org_classification` isn't set, it just defaults to any match of `upper`, `lower`, & `legislature`.
 If we ensure that an `org_classification` can be passed in from where it's used in the Bill, Event, & Vote importers, we should be able to alleviate some of that mismatching.
 There may need to be some scraper updates to ensure that the classification is correct, like a Bill getting sponsors added from the opposite chamber than it was introduced in, but for Votes where the voting body is either a Chamber or a Committee, we can narrow down People by classification based off of that voting body with more accuracy.
 Because of this, we should start with adding the `org_classification` to Events & Votes before tackling Bills.

-When we get to Bills, `chamber` is already a passable value on [add_sponsorship](https://github.com/openstates/openstates-core/blob/ac8e53aefe2a70d8ff360fc8b641bf77f28e2d7c/openstates/scrape/bill.py#L105) so it'll be mostly scraper work to ensure that the correct chamber is being passed in per sponsorship.
+When we get to Bills, `chamber` is already a passable value on [add_sponsorship](https://github.com/openstates/openstates-core/blob/ac8e53aefe2a70d8ff360fc8b641bf77f28e2d7c/openstates/scrape/bill.py#L105), so it'll be mostly scraper work to ensure that the correct chamber is being passed in per sponsorship.
+For example, scrapers should be updated to include logic around if Representative or Senator is listed on the Sponsor's name to designate chamber or where House vs Senate have grouped names like in [IL](https://ilga.gov/legislation/BillStatus.asp?DocNum=4910&GAID=17&DocTypeID=HB&LegId=152782&SessionID=112&GA=103), we can be certain on chamber to pass in for`org_classification`, etc.

+We also should consider adding nicknames of People to `other_names` in the yaml files through the People script so we can catch matches when the name may not be exactly as scraped if the person goes by multiple first names or includes their middle name/initial in some places to differentiate from people with other names.

+#### Solutions:
+- Core: Adding `org_classification` to Events & Votes from where `resolve_person` is being used on Import
+- Core: Add `org_classification` to Bill Import for Sponsors, but may need to be after scraper improvements if jurisdictions have sponsors from both chamber per Bill
+- Scrapers: Ensure correct `chamber` is passed in with `add_sponsorship` on Bill Scrapes
+- People Script: Update People Script to include name values that may be overwritten as `other_name` options
+- People Repo: Add `other_name` values that match scraped name formats for sponsorship or votes

 ### Committees as Bill Sponsors
 In resolving Committees as Bill Sponsors, there's logic that should be able to match in the `BillImporter`'s [prepare_for_db](https://github.com/openstates/openstates-core/blob/ac8e53aefe2a70d8ff360fc8b641bf77f28e2d7c/openstates/importers/bills.py#L147) function, so need to ensure that scrapers are checking if the Sponsor is a Person or Organization & make sure that is being correctly passed in as the `entity_type` in `add_sponsorship()`.
+The only fix needed is in the scrapers themselves.

+#### Solution:
+- Scrapers: Ensure correct `entity_type` is passed in with `add_sponsorship` on Bill Scrapes (just need to check which states have unmatched People that are actually Committees)

 ### Committees on Events
 Similarly, in helping resolve Committees, we can improve the matching query by cleaning or splitting up the scraped name